-Sustainability Speaking Out on the "Quiet Crisis" Strengthening science education is the key to securing our energy future, says Rensselaer Polytechnic Institute's president By Brendan Borrell Photograph by Spencer Heyfron When Shirley Ann Jackson was in elementary school in the 1950s, she would prowl her family’s backyard, collecting bumblebees, yellow jackets and wasps.
+Sustainability Speaking Out on the "Quiet Crisis" Strengthening science education is the key to securing our energy future, says Rensselaer Polytechnic Institute's president By Brendan Borrell THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by Spencer Heyfron When Shirley Ann Jackson was in elementary school in the 1950s, she would prowl her family’s backyard, collecting bumblebees, yellow jackets and wasps.
 She would bottle them in mayonnaise jars and test which flowers they liked best and which species were the most aggressive.
 She dutifully recorded her observations in a notebook, discovering, for instance, that she could alter their daily rhythms by putting them under the dark porch in the middle of the day.
 The most important lesson she took away from these experiments was not about science but compassion.
 “Don’t imprison any living thing for very long,” she says in a mellow drawl that belies her reputation as a lightning-fast thinker and influential physicist.
 “I have never been a fan of dead insect collections.”
 Jackson came of age during the civil-rights movement.
 She was valedictorian of her graduating class at Roosevelt High School in Washington, D.C., in 1964 and went on to study particle and high-energy physics.
 In 1973 she became the first African-American woman to receive a Ph.D.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.